 Tahoe Summer Camps (Tahoe Expedition Academy tool) has an extensive history of operating in environments with risks.
 These risks are essential to achieving our educational and camps objectives.
 However, TSC also practices thoughtful and effective risk management.
 Contracting COVID-19, the disease caused by coronavirus, is a new risk for everyone and (like other risks) cannot be eliminated.

 Backpacking Adjustments include, but are not limited to:

 - Required (by staff and campers) negative COVID-19 testing within 72 hours of overnight backpacking trip kick off.

 - Masks will be optional while engaged in backpacking activities like hiking with loaded packs, setting camp, and while outside underway.

-- Masks will be worn a drop off and pick up, during transit between campus and trail head, and return trip, and when distancing cannot be maintained during trip prep and breakdown.
+- Masks will be worn during transit between campus and trail head, and return trip, and indoors during pre trip setup and post trip wrap up.

 - Each camper will have their own one person tent, unless family members or in the same pod as another camper, then a larger tent will be provided upon request.

 - Meals will be prepared by trip guides, food, drink and utensils will not be shared.